kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 This information was needed at the observatory to set a frequency for a given barycentric velocity.
 However many FITS files do not have enough information to calculate the topocentric correction.
-Also it is not needed if one knows the shifted frequencies :math:`\nu_e` and :math:`\nu_b` , then we can calculate the topocentric velocity without calculating the radial velocities.
+Also it is not needed if one knows the shifted frequencies :math:`\nu_e` and :math:`\nu_b` , then we can calculate the topocentric velocity without calculating the apparent radial velocities.
-This can be shown if we insert the expressions voor velocities :math:`v_e` and :math:`v_b` in the expression for :math:`v_t` .
+This can be shown if we insert the expressions for velocities :math:`v_e` and :math:`v_b` in the expression for :math:`v_t` .
 Then after some rearranging one finds:

 .. math::